andreafooo/multistakeholder_poi/README.md

 This repository includes all necessary steps (data sample generation, preprocessing, saving data files for plug-in into recommendation frameworks, re-ranking for popularity bias mitigation, accuracy-based evaluation, and user-centered evaluation) to generate baseline and re-ranked POI recommendations and evaluate their performance.
 To facilitate the reproducibility of the recommendations, we use the recommender frameworks [RecBole](https://github.com/RUCAIBox/RecBole) for general recommender models and [CAPRI](https://github.com/CapriRecSys/CAPRI) for Context-Aware Point-of-Interest Recommendation.

-#### Note: If you don't want to follow the entire recommendation pipeline, you can take a shortcut to the evaluation to perform this based on the results from the Foursquare dataset.
+#### Note: If you don't want to follow the entire recommendation pipeline, you can take a shortcut to the evaluation to perform this based on the results from the foursquaretky dataset.

 ## Full Reproduction of Results